eventql/evcollect/README.md

 ## Building

 Before we can start we need to install some build dependencies.
-Currently you need a modern c++ compiler, libz, autotools and python (for spidermonkey/mozbuild)
+Currently you need a modern c++ compiler, libz, autotools

     # Ubuntu
     $ apt-get install clang++ cmake make automake autoconf zlib1g-dev